13 May 2019

 What do you do in your daily life?

-I work part-time for a family business, where I assist the manager in the further development of his business.
-Starting the second semester, I will work as a youth coach.
-A conscious move because I think there is more and more pressure in our society and I think it will be hard for future generations.
+I work part-time for a family company, where I assist the manager in the further development of his business.
+The other half of my time, I work as a youth coach.
+A conscious move because it won’t be easy for future generations as we look at the increasing pressure on our society.

 Since when do you play golf?